liuzey/CheckGPT-v2/README.md

 ## Data
-There are tow versions of datasets: 1.
+There are two versions of datasets: 1.
 GPABenchmark.
 2. GPABench2.
 > We mainly use GPABench2 in our CCS 2024 submission.

 ### Description of the Datasets